kernelci/kernelci-core/doc/collection-send.rst

  :reqjson string in_reply_to: The message ID the email report should be a reply to.
  :reqjson int delay: Number of seconds after which the email report will be sent.
 Default to 60*60 seconds (1 hour) with a maximum value of 60*60*5 (5 hours).
  :reqjson array format: The format of the email to send.
 Accepted values are **txt** and **html**.
+ :reqjson string subject: The subject for the email: overrides the default one.
+If sending both boot and build reports, the same subject will be used for both emails.

  :reqheader Authorization: The token necessary to authorize the request.
  :reqheader Content-Type: Content type of the transmitted data, must be ``application/json``.